zi-hui/tp/docs/team/yantingsanity.md

     + Justification: This feature improves the product slightly because a user may make a mistake and input the wrong parameters for an ingredient or a recipe.
 With this feature, the user will be able to delete this ingredient or recipe that he/she has keyed in and add a new one.
     + Highlights: This enhancement was done by deleting the ingredient based on their index so that the users can delete a specific ingredient that they want.
 However, for deletion of recipe, there is an additional enhancement of deletion by name as the recipe names are unique so the users can delete a specific recipe by deleting through the names.
 + Deduction of quantity of ingredients
-    + What it does: It allows the user to reduce the quantity of an ingredient with regards to the list of ingredients in Kitchen Helper.
+    + What it does: It allows the user to reduce the quantity of an ingredient.
     + Justification: This feature improves the product slightly because a user may just want to utilize a few quantities of the ingredient without cooking the recipe.
 Example, if a user wants to just eat an apple, the user can use this feature to deduct the quantity of apple by 1.
     + Highlights: This enhancement deletes the ingredient automatically if the final quantity after the deduction is zero for the ingredient.
 + Added the <b>deduction of ingredients from list of ingredients</b> after a user has cooked a recipe